-You can travel from Lisbon to London by flight.
+Travel from Lisbon to London by taking a flight.

-Going by flight is the quickest way from Lisbon to London with an average travel time of 2 h 40 min.
+Traveling by flight is also the quickest way from Lisbon to London.
+It takes on average 2 h 40 min to travel this journey.

 These are the most popular departure and arrival points when traveling from Lisbon to London:

-Let Omio help you find the best company to travel with from Lisbon to London:
+Let Omio help you find the best company to travel with to London from Lisbon:

-Yes, there is a direct service from Lisbon to London:
+Yes, there is a direct route available from Lisbon to London:

-Direct services to London tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.
+Direct services tend to save you time and add more convenience in getting you to London as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Lisbon and London.